hibtc/cpymad/README.rst

 .. _Cython: https://cython.org/
 .. _MAD-X: https://cern.ch/mad

-**Note:** Support for 32bit builds and python 2.7 has been removed in version 1.8.0. python 3.5 is deprecated and will be removed in a future release.
+**Note:** Support for 32bit builds and python 2.7 has been removed in version 1.8.0.

+**Note:** python 3.5 and manylinux1 have reached EOL.
+Support will be removed in a future release.

 Links